-Change the offset on the Imposed plane to 0.050in.
+Change the offset value for the Imposed definition to 0.050in.

-Watch the replay with material removal.
+Watch the simulation with material removal.
 Notice the overall progress of the machining.
 You will see that the center holes in the part are machined prior to the exterior profile.

-Select the Zone order from the geometry definition area.
+Select the Zone order option.
 The zone order allows you to define pockets or areas in the order you want them machined.